How to Hire an Executive Assistant

 Working with a search firm or recruiter saves you from sorting through hundreds of unqualified applications.
 You get access to vetted candidates, often including passive job seekers who aren't actively looking but would be perfect for your role.
 Many agencies also offer direct placement services and help with onboarding, making the transition smoother.

-If you're hiring through an executive assistant staffing agency like Oceans, much of this vetting happens before you ever meet the candidate.
-That's part of what makes working with talent solutions providers valuable.
-You're not starting from zero.
+With an executive assistant staffing agency like Oceans Talent, much of this vetting happens before you ever interview a candidate.

 Consider the Logistics: Remote, Hybrid, or In-Person